cloudstack-llc/mlx-knife/docs/ELECTRON_INTEGRATION_GUIDE.md

 ### Cancellation
 `MLXKModelDownloader.cancelDownloadForModel(modelId)` stops in-flight downloads, removes partial files, and cleans up empty directories.

-## Environment variables for CLI processes
+## Environment for CLI processes

-Set these when spawning the CLI (already baked into `baseEnv` above):
+If you spawn the launcher directly from Electron, set these env vars:

+- `MLXK_PYTHON` – absolute path to embedded Python (e.g., `…/msty-mlx-studio/python/bin/python3`).
+- `RESOURCES_PATH` – bundle root (folder containing the launcher and `python/`).
 - `HF_HOME` – shared cache location for downloads and CLI usage.
 - `TRANSFORMERS_NO_TORCH=1`, `TRANSFORMERS_NO_TF=1`, `TRANSFORMERS_NO_FLAX=1` – faster start, no unwanted backend checks.
 - `HF_HUB_DISABLE_TELEMETRY=1` – avoid telemetry from Hugging Face Hub.

+Note: the native launcher compiled by our release process sets `MLXK2_SUPERVISE=0` by default so uvicorn runs in‑process (no extra python supervisor).
+This improves stop behavior from Electron.

 ## Server quick start